bkRodrigo/story-forum/documentation/devlog/day3/log.md

 I really enjoyed doing this, took longer than I had hoped but I truly enjoyed it Thanks very much!

+You can find a bit of a retro at the end of the README.md :)
 [back to main log](../log.md)